Is My Cat Overweight? How To Spot Feline Obesity and What To Do About It

 3. Overhead Check

-Stand over your cat and look down at them.
+Stand next to your cat and look down at them.
 Your cat should have an easily visible waistline or body narrowing behind their ribcage.
 You should be able to tell where your cat’s shoulders, chest, and waist are based on the visible curves of their body.
 If your cat has no waist and only one visible curve, somewhat resembling a basketball, they’re probably overweight.

 4. Weigh Your Cat

-- To determine your cat’s weight, subtract your weight from the combined reading of you and your cat’s weight. (answer of Step 2 minus answer of Step 1)
+- To determine your cat’s weight, subtract your weight from the combined reading of you and your cat’s weight (answer of Step 2 minus answer of Step 1).

 5. Observe Behavior Changes

 If your cat is carrying excess weight, you may notice they start to become less active.
 They may become reluctant or unable to jump up on the couch or climb stairs like they used to.
 Your cat also might seem to get out of breath or tired more easily when they do move around.
-Obesity isn’t the only cause for some of these signs so if you’re noticing them, make an appointment with your veterinarian.
+Obesity isn’t the only cause for some of these signs, so if you’re noticing them, make an appointment with your veterinarian.

-What To Do If Your Cat Is Overweight
+What to Do if Your Cat Is Overweight

 Now that you know your cat is obese, it’s time to do something about it!
 First and foremost, have your cat thoroughly examined by your veterinarian to ensure that there isn’t an underlying medical issue perpetuating the weight gain.